 How to grow

-The easiest way to propagate Adiantum Radianum is by seperating the plant from its roots.
+The easiest way to propagate Adiantum Radianum is by separating the plant from its roots.
 Each divided section should consist of at least one set of fronds as well as some roots.
 Transplant shock is typical when tampering with the roots of this fern but pruning dead leaves and constant watering should coast this plant back to full health.

 Another way to grow Delta Maidenhair is through a process of seeding.
 Even though this plant does not grow traditional seeds, spores can be harvested from the small black balls often found on the undersides of leaves.
-Simply cut the leaf that bears the spore balls and give it a couple of days to brown.
+Simply cut the leaf that bears the spore balls and gives it a couple of days to brown.
 Once the leaf has died, the balls should fall off automatically but may require some additional assistance.
 Crush the spore balls up and pepper them across damp soil.
 This process will obviously take longer and is rather difficult when compared to division.

 Plants Similar To Delta Maidenhair

 Adding diversity to an enclosure is key to an aesthetically pleasing enclosure.
 Try mixing up the look of your vivarium with different flora that can easily co-exist in the same types of environment.
 Furthermore, if for some reason you find this fern hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Adiantum Raddianum: